-To run it you'll need the MSX computer to have at least the 9938 videoprocessor introduced with MSX-2 (O'Connor runs in SCREEN 4, and makes the full use of user-defined palette and also of more colorful sprites compared to SCREEN 2 of 9918, present in MSX 1), but not the MSX-2 BIOS, so "O'Connor" runs on old SVI 738 by Spectravideo.
-The latter was actually one of the goals since at this time, the SVI 738 computer was popular in Finland, and I was hoping to sell the game there.
+To run it you'll need the MSX computer to have at least the 9938 videoprocessor introduced with MSX-2 (O'Connor runs in SCREEN 4, and makes the full use of user-defined palette and also of more colorful sprites compared to SCREEN 2 of 9918, present in MSX 1), but not the MSX-2 BIOS, so "O'Connor" runs on old SVI 738 by Spectravideo (or so called MSX 1.5).
+Running on MSX 1.5 was actually one of the goals since at this time, the SVI 738 computer was popular in Finland, and I was hoping to sell the game there.
 (NB!
 "O'Connor" does not run on MSX I, though.)

 Moreover, "O'Connor" should run on most of MSX2 emulators, too.
-I've tried it myself on fMSX-unix v 2.7 with the flag -msx2 (on Linux) and on blueMSX 2.8.2 (on Windows XP and later), and it worked perfectly on both.
+I've tried it myself on fMSX-unix v 2.7 with the flag -msx2 (on Linux) and on blueMSX 2.8.2 (on Windows XP and later), on OpenMSX 17 (Mac), and it worked perfectly on all of them.

 Please let me know if you have tried O'Connor: did you like it?